 Sadly, Kerry’s father passed away last year, and it’s been an emotional time for her and her family.
 Kenzo was dependent on her dad for routine and connection, and she feels one of the triggers for his behaviour could be pining for her father.

-Kerry is 44 and a healthcare Science Associate Practitioner in Microbiology (Infectious Diseases) with the Royal Lancaster Infirmary in the UK.
+Kerry is 44 and a healthcare Science Associate Practitioner in Microbiology (Infectious Diseases) with the Royal Lancaster Infirmary.

 She and her partner moved back to take take care of her mum and Kenzo, and I caught up with her during a very busy time.
 We spoke via email.